WildMeOrg/houston/README.md

 [**GitLab**](https://about.gitlab.com/install/) (community edition) is required for asset and submission storage and management.

 [**Postgres**](https://www.postgresql.org/) is an optional dependency that can be used for a highly reliable scaled database solution.

+## License

+This software is subject to the provisions of Apache License Version 2.0 (APL).
+See `LICENSE` for details.
+Copyright (c) 2020 Wild Me